 Cloud migration is the act of transferring an organization’s digital assets into the cloud.
 Cloud migration can be focused on a specific application or environment, or might involve a complete move of all assets into the cloud.

 Cloud migration presents cloud-ready businesses with tremendous upside.
 With benefits like cost savings and productivity gains, adopting the cloud makes for savvy businesses.
-But going cloud also presents a fair amount of challenge and risk.
+But recent cloud trends also present a fair amount of challenge and risk.

-What is a cloud migration strategy?
+What is a Cloud Migration Strategy?

 Cloud computing networks exist in three forms.
 These include:

 A public cloud is owned and managed by a cloud provider and billed for on a pay-per-use basis.
 Public clouds are ideal for small and medium-sized businesses that want an easy-to-manage ecosystem that’s easily scalable.
 Most public cloud solutions are also affordable, making them attractive to small and medium businesses.
 While easily accessible and affordable, public clouds are also considered less secure for sensitive data.